~ FEBRUARY 2024 KITTENS & RETIREES ~ WET CANNED FOOD BACK early March!

 Genetic problems generally only affect a tiny minority of the breed as a whole, but since they can be eradicated by careful screening, most reputable breeders try to track such problems, both in their breeding stock and the kittens they produce.
 By working with a responsible breeder who will speak openly about health issues, you are encouraging sound breeding practices.

 In the Maine Coon, the most common inherited health problems are hip dysplasia, which can produce lameness in a severely affected cat, and cardiomyopathy, which can produce anything from a minor heart murmur to severe heart trouble.
-Any breeder you talk to should be willing to discuss whether they've had any problems with these diseases in their breeding stock, or in kittens they've produced; how much screening they're doing, and why.
+Any breeder you talk to should be willing to discuss whether they've had any problems with these diseases in their breeding stock, or in kittens they've produced; how much screening they're doing, and if they DNA test their breeders for the HCM Gene.

 What are we doing with DNA testing of HCM? http://pawpeds.com/pawacademy/health/mybpc3/